The All-Electric Fisker Ocean SUV: The Complete Guide For India

 The All-Electric Fisker Ocean SUV

-The pure electric Fisker Ocean has an estimated WLTP range between 435 km to 627 km.
-Except for the Sport variant, all other variants are all-wheel drive (AWD).
-The Sport is front-wheel drive (FWD).
-The Fisker EV has a full-length SolarSky roof as standard, which combines as a sunroof and also a solar energy generator to further enhance the zero-emission range of the electric vehicle.
-The SolarSky is expected to produce between 2,400 to 3,200 additional kms per year.
+The Fisker EV has a full-length SolarSky roof as standard, which combines as a sunroof and also a solar energy generator to further enhance the zero-emission electric range.
+The SolarSky is expected to produce between 2,400 to 3,200 additional km per year.
+Fisker is not the only EV manufacturer taking advantage of solar generation.
+Two other notable models are the all-electric Lightyear One and the Sion Solar Electric Car.

 ‘Sustainability’, the core brand theme is encapsulated in the choice of materials used for the pure electric SUV.
-The EV is designed to be the most ‘sustainable SUV on earth’ including a vegan interior, recycled plastics bottles, repurposed rubber waste, worn-out t-shirts and abandoned fishing nets!
+The EV is designed to be the most ‘sustainable SUV on earth’, including a vegan interior, recycled plastics bottles, repurposed rubber waste, worn-out t-shirts and abandoned fishing nets!
+In terms of practicality, the five-door five-seats EV does not offer a frunk or a glove box.
+However, the boot space is 476 L.

 PROS CONS